3.8. Notes for building LAMMPS on Windows

 3.8.1.
 General remarks

 LAMMPS is developed and tested primarily on Linux machines.
 The vast majority of HPC clusters and supercomputers today runs on Linux as well.
 Thus portability to other platforms is desired, but not always achieved.
 The LAMMPS developers strongly rely on LAMMPS users giving feedback and providing assistance in resolving portability issues.
 This particularly true for compiling LAMMPS on Windows, since this platform has significant differences with some low-level functionality.

 3.8.2.
 Running Linux on Windows

 3.8.3.
 Using a GNU GCC ported to Windows

 One option for compiling LAMMPS on Windows natively, that has been known to work in the past is to install a bash shell, unix shell utilities, perl, GNU make, and a GNU compiler ported to Windows.
 The Cygwin package provides a unix/linux interface to low-level Windows functions, so LAMMPS can be compiled on Windows.
 The necessary (minor) modifications to LAMMPS are included, but may not always up-to-date for recently added functionality and the corresponding new code.
 A machine makefile for using cygwin for the old build system is provided.
-The CMake build system is untested for this; you will have to request that makefiles are generated and manually set the compiler.
+Using CMake for this mode of compilation is untested and not likely to work.

-When compiling for Windows not set the -DLAMMPS_MEMALIGN define in the LMP_INC makefile variable and add -lwsock32 -lpsapi to the linker flags in LIB makefile variable.
+When compiling for Windows do not set the -DLAMMPS_MEMALIGN define in the LMP_INC makefile variable and add -lwsock32 -lpsapi to the linker flags in LIB makefile variable.
 Try adding -static-libgcc or -static or both to the linker flags when your resulting LAMMPS Windows executable complains about missing .dll files.
 The CMake configuration should set this up automatically, but is untested.

 In case of problems, you are recommended to contact somebody with experience in using cygwin.
 If you do come across portability problems requiring changes to the LAMMPS source code, or figure out corrections yourself, please report them on the lammps-users mailing list, or file them as an issue or pull request on the LAMMPS GitHub project.